ulikunitz/xz/doc/LZMA2.md

 :----- | :--------------------
 u      | uncompressed size bit
 U      | uncompressed size byte
-C      | uncompressed size byte
+C      | compressed size byte
 S      | properties byte

 A dictionary reset requires always new properties.
 If this is an